 Miles are given for credit card spending, so transfer your major payments to credit cards.
 Under most programs, you’ll earn miles for every dollar you spend as well as bonus miles or points for spending in specific categories like dining or groceries.
 So, plan your spending strategically.
 To maximize your miles, choose credit card with the high rate for everyday purchases.

-For example, the Discover it® Miles rewards you with unlimited 1.5x miles on all purchases, while the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® gives double miles for AA purchases, at gas stations and restaurants and 1 mile on other purchases.
+For example, Discover card rewards you with unlimited 1.5x miles on all purchases, while the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® gives double miles for AA purchases, at gas stations and restaurants.
 So, if you don’t fly often with American Airlines, general travel rewards credit card will bring you more miles.

 3. More ways to earn miles